 A cohort study designed to find the link between oral health care and the development of dementia in elderly people found a link between dental cleanings and the development of early-onset dementia.
 The research showed that people who looked after their teeth and gums had a lower risk of dementia.
 It found that men who could not chew because they had few or no teeth left had an increased risk of dementia.

 A separate study performed by Kings College London with the University of Southampton tracked 59 people who had moderate to mild dementia for six months.
 Throughout the study, they monitored the state of their gums.
 Those who had developed gum disease declined six times faster than those who maintained healthy teeth.
-The conclusion, in part, is that maintaining dental health is an easy way of lessening the impact of Alzheimer’s in some patients.
+In part, the conclusion is that maintaining dental health is an easy way of lessening the impact of Alzheimer’s in some patients.

 Teeth Cleaning and Dental Exams Can Protect Your Mouth From Other Health Conditions